tardis-dev/serum-vial/README.md

 WebSocket API provides real-time market data feeds of Serum DEX and uses a bidirectional protocol which encodes all messages as JSON objects.

-Each WebSocket client is required to actively send native WebSocket [pings](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#pings_and_pongs_the_heartbeat_of_websockets) to the server with interval less than 30 seconds, otherwise connection may be dropped due to inactivity.
+- each WebSocket client is required to actively send native WebSocket [pings](https://developer.mozilla.org/en-US/docs/Web/API/WebSockets_API/Writing_WebSocket_servers#pings_and_pongs_the_heartbeat_of_websockets) to the server with interval less than 30 seconds, otherwise connection may be dropped due to inactivity

+- message compression is enabled for clients supporting [`permessage-deflate`](https://tools.ietf.org/html/rfc7692)

 <br/>